 Ah soulmates – those fortunate people we believe are meant for each other as if they share a magical mystical connection.
 Happy couples who seem more compatible and contented in every way.
-Yet even though romance often comes to mind first, there are as many kinds of soulmates as there as types of love or kinds of relationships.
+Yet even though romance often comes to mind first, the story of soulmates is much richer.
+These 4 types of soulmates each play a crucial role in helping us find - and keep - the love we want and deserve.

-The purpose of human life is to return to unconditional love.
-We feel affection and fondness (Storge), friendship (Phileo), and romance (Eros) depending on the type of relationship as we learn how to love unconditionally (Agape) in any circumstance.
+I believe the purpose of human life is to return to unconditional love.
+We came from love.
+We are love.
+And to love we each return.
+We feel affection and fondness (Storge), friendship (Phileo), and romance (Eros) as we learn how to love unconditionally (Agape) in any circumstance and in any type relationship.

 And that’s where soulmates come in.
 Our soul families are here to help us learn unconditional love.
 It takes more than romance to fulfill that mission and our soulmates are up to the job taking on whatever human role is needed for our growth.
-The goal is to help each other awaken and heal so each can ultimately re-join with their soul twin.
+The goal is to help each other awaken and heal so each of us can ultimately reunite with the unconditional love that is our birthright.
 Some of those roles are affectionate – friends, family, lovers, and beloveds of all kinds.
 Others are painful or unpleasant.
-Those relationships are more like sandpaper on fine wood, bringing out the beauty and strength of the grain through friction and pain.
+Those relationships are more like harsh sandpaper on fine wood, bringing out the beauty and strength of the grain through friction and pain.
+Some are like training wheels, propping us up as we learn to navigate on our own.
 All are necessary.

 Our soulmate families travel with us through time and space, through as many lives as are needed for our awakening.
 We meet again and again to jointly heal old patterns and issues, ultimately at the soul level.
 That means that anything needing healing will bubble to the surface in every type of soulmate relationship.
-Being with a soulmate does not shield us from being human.
-In fact, the opposite may be true as those needs reveal themselves.
-Being with a soulmate does give us a means to address those needs.
+Being with a soulmate does not shield us from pain which is a part of being human.
+In fact, the opposite may be true as those healing needs reveal themselves.
+Being with a soulmate does, however, give us a means to address those needs.

 - All karmic relationships are not unpleasant.
 It is just as possible to learn something easily and joyfully.
 The main point of karmic relationships is that they are purpose-driven and when that purpose (teaching, learning) is accomplished they typically end.

-- Karmic Soulmates do not make good romantic partners, even though the attraction may be strong.
+- Karmic Soulmates usually do not make good romantic partners, even though the attraction may be strong.
+That strong attraction (chemistry) sets up expectations, and those expectations create a tendency for karmic relationships to be volatile or fraught with drama.
 If we understand why they have appeared, we can appreciate them for what they are and not expect something more or different from them.

 - Ego Mates come into our lives when we are still concerned with how we look to others and what others think of us.
 They are sometimes categorized as a sub-type of karmic relationship, but I think their purpose is specific and pervasive enough to warrant their own classification.
 Navigating them is a normal part of our soul’s evolution.